Looking at your massive to-do list and feeling like everything has to be done now? How do you prioritise? Where do you even begin?

 Q1: Important and Urgent

 This is the JUST DO IT box.
-If it needs doing today (and only you can do it) put it here.
+If it needs doing today or latest tomorrow (and only you can do it) put it here.
 Having too much stuff in this box is stressful as it means you’re in fire fighting mode.
 You ideally want to spend as little time in this box as possible.

 Q2.
 Important But Not Urgent (Yet)

 Here’s where you put the stuff that’s not screamingly urgent yet, but will be if you leave it too long.
 It’s also the place for planning and organisation.
-This where you want to spend most of your time each day.
+This is where you want to spend most of your time each day.

 Q3.
 Not Urgent and Not Vitally Important (but you still really want to do it!)